choushen/py-sdet-challenge-2/README.md

 ```

 3a.
-Unzip the **secrets_pt_2.zip** file and place the .env file in the root of the project diretory.
+Open the **secrets_pt_2** folder and place the .env file in the root of the project diretory.
 Next go to https://airportgap.com/tokens/new and generate yourself a token.
 Open the .env file that you should have added to the root of the project directory and add the token string to the .env file as shown below:

 ```bash
 AUTH_TOKEN=<your_token_here>
 ```

 3b.
 Drop the resources folder into the project directory.
 It should contain 3 files:

 - airport_data.json
 - api_endpoints.json
 - favourites.json